finam-ufz/finam/docs/source/finam-book/usage/index.rst

 Chapter :doc:`coupling_scripts` covers how to write Python scripts that compose and run model coupling setups.

-Chapter :doc:`components_adapters` provides a list of known FINAM components and adapters for the use in coupling scripts.
+Chapter :doc:`known_modules` provides a list of known FINAM components and adapters for the use in coupling scripts.

 .. toctree::
     :hidden:

     installation
     coupling_scripts
-    components_adapters
+    known_modules